What Is Eyelid Surgery?

 If you are interested in cosmetic eyelid surgery, Dr. Miguel Delgado—our experienced plastic surgeon—is prepared to develop a unique treatment plan to get the results you desire.
 Our practice is dedicated to preparing our patients for the best surgical outcome possible.
 Post-operative care is also a vital part of any procedure, and patients often arrange for follow-up visits at either our San Francisco or Marin County office.

 Eyelid Surgery Before-and-After Photos

-Eyelid surgery gives a person a more youthful and rested appearance without changing the shape or expression of the eyes.
-In some cases, peripheral vision will be restored to levels not enjoyed for many years.
-The results will look natural and balanced without any surgical look.
+Eyelid surgery gives a person a more youthful and rested appearance without changing the eyes’ shape or expression.
+In some cases, peripheral vision is restored to levels not enjoyed for many years.
+The results will appear natural and balanced without any surgical look.